 In August 2017, DMitP invited the entire community to gather around music, dance and nature at the Daybreak Star in Discovery Park, and to learn about the idea of a Performing Arts Center.
 The outdoor concert was funded by a Seattle Department of Neighborhoods Matching Fund, a grant from 4Culture and many donations from the community.

 The idea of an Arts Center at the Fort Lawton Historic District gained a lot of support from Magnolia and the larger Seattle community, local Arts organizations, historic preservation groups, and is endorsed by the Magnolia Chamber of Commerce, Magnolia Community Council and Magnolia Rotary Club.

 In 2018 DMitP became DISCOVER ARTS IN THE PARK; a 501(c)3 nonprofit organization.

-Discover Arts in the Park seeks to integrate arts, nature and history in a revitalized and sustainable Historic District in Discovery Park.
-We encourage people to engage with the natural environment by providing arts and environmental education, as well as fostering collaboration and performance opportunities.
+Discover Arts in the Park seeks to integrate arts, nature and history in a revitalized and sustainable Historic District in Discovery Park; To encourage people to engage with the natural environment through collaboration, arts, environmental education and performances.

 The power of collaboration and community partnerships.

 It is our responsibility as a community to conserve both Discovery Park's nature and history.